2002 Pacific typhoon season: Severe Tropical Storm Noguri (Espada)

 In early June, a disturbance within the monsoon trough persisted in the South China Sea to the east of Vietnam.
 On June 4, a tropical depression developed just off the east coast of Hainan, with a broad circulation and scattered convection.
 The system tracked slowly eastward due to a ridge to the north, and conditions favored intensification, including favorable outflow and minimal wind shear.
 The JTWC initiated advisories on June 6, and despite the favorable conditions, the depression remained weak.
-On June 7, the system briefly entered the area of responsibility of PAGASA, and the agency named it Espada.
-Later that day, the JTWC upgraded the depression to a tropical storm, and on June 8 the JMA upgraded the depression to Tropical Storm Noguri halfway between Taiwan and Luzon.
+On June 7, the system briefly entered the Philippine Area of Responsibility, and PAGASA named it as "Espada".
+Later that day, the JTWC upgraded the depression to a tropical storm, and on June 8 the JMA upgraded the depression into "Noguri", halfway between Taiwan and Luzon.
 Increased outflow from an approaching trough allowed the storm to quickly intensify.
-The JTWC upgraded Noguri to a typhoon late on June 8, after an eye developed.
+The JTWC upgraded Noguri into a minimal typhoon late on June 8, after an eye developed.
 By that time, the storm was moving to the northeast due to a building ridge to the southeast.
-The JMA only estimated peak 10-minute winds of 110 km/h, making it a severe tropical storm.
+The JMA only estimated peak 10-minute winds of 110 km/h, making Noguri become a severe tropical storm.
 However, the JTWC estimated peak winds of 160 km/h, after the eye became well-organized.
 Increasing wind shear weakened Noguri, and the storm passed just west of the Miyako-jima on June 9.
-The convection diminished, and the JTWC declared Noguri extratropical while the storm was approaching Japan.
+The convection diminished, and the JTWC declared Noguri as extratropical while the storm was approaching on Japan.
 The JMA continued tracking the storm until it dissipated over the Kii Peninsula on June 11.

-While the storm passed south of Taiwan, it dropped heavy rainfall peaking at 320 mm in Pingtung County.
+While passing the south of Taiwan, it dropped heavy rainfall peaking at 320 mm in Pingtung County.
 Rainfall in Japan peaked at 123 mm at a station in Kagoshima Prefecture.
 The threat of the storm prompted school closures and 20 airline flight cancellations.
 Noguri injured one person, damaged one house, and caused about $4 million (¥504 million JPY) in agricultural damage.
-The name Noguri was then changed as “Neoguri” due to a misspelling.